 From Red Rot to Bit Rot – Preserving Family Books and Floppy Disks

-Come and hear about ways you can connect the collections at the Library.
+Come and hear about ways you can connect and use the collections at the Library.
 Talks will be held on the 3rd Tuesday of every month until November 2019.

 - Date: Tuesday, 19 March, 2019

 Free.
 You don't need to book.

 Te Ahumairangi (ground floor), National Library, corner Molesworth and Aitken Streets, Thorndon

 Join us to learn about the preservation of your treasured family collections from physical books and papers to digital materials.